Neem House Kenya

 The butchery at the Italian supermarket is excellent if you tire from fresh seafood!

-Kenyan beer is very good, and wine is also reasonable.
+Kenyan beer is very good and the wine is also reasonable.

-Malindi town has survived 4 centuries and has an incredibly interesting history.
+Malindi town has been a travelers destination for 4 centuries and has an incredibly interesting history.

-A classic African town, chaotic at times, real Africa mixed with Arab Swahili influences.
+A classic African town, chaotic at times, real African mixed with Arab Swahili influences.
 Vibrant and full of colour.

-There are numerous things to do in and around Malindi and lots of sites on the internet about
+There are numerous things to see and do in and around Malindi and lots of sites on the internet about

 Malindi, Watamu, Gedi and Kipepeo, Kilifi, Lamu, Mombasa and the Tsavo National Park.

-Diving or snorkeling the Malindi and Watamu Marine National Parks is highly recommended.
+Diving and snorkeling in the Malindi and Watamu Marine Reserves is highly recommended.

 The coral gardens are spectacular and there is always a chance of spotting turtles, dolphins, giant groupers

-or the harmless Whale Shark who are regularly sighted in the area.
+or the harmless Whale Shark who are regularly sited in the area.

-Malindi is famous for big game fishing safaris (tag and release).
-Sailfish, marlin and swordfish are all plentiful.
+Malindi is famous for big game fishing (tag and release).

-Safaris into the East Tsavo National Park, 100kms to the west of Malindi can be arranged.
+Safaris into East Tsarvo National Park, 100kms to the west of Malindi can be arranged.

 The classic tented safari camps are situated along the Galana river.